loco-sync/loco-sync/www/docs/03-framework-integrations/01-react.md

 # React Integration

-Setup LocoSync in React, using a config, storage adapter, and network adapter:
+Setup Loco Sync in React, using a config, storage adapter, and network adapter:

 ```tsx
 import { LocoSyncClient } from '@loco-sync/client';